 Study 1: Local Partisan Environment and Uninformed Voting

-This section examines the relationship between local partisan environment and vote choice in American presidential elections.
-Specifically, I use the Cooperative Congressional Elec-

-tion Study (CCES) conducted in 2008 and 2016.
+This section examines the relationship between local partisan environment and vote choices in American presidential elections.
+Specifically, I use the Cooperative Congressional Election Study (CCES) conducted in 2008 and 2016.
 Each respondent is matched with past presidential election outcomes aggregated at the level of their local environment (i.e., state and county of residence).
 The election data are obtained from CQ Press Voting and Election Collections.

 The advantage of using CCES for the analysis of the local partisan environment is that the dataset includes a large number of respondents from different locations across the United States, providing sufficient variations and data points at both county and state level.
-While CCES recruits respondents from online thus the sample is not nationally representative, it is validated that most of the actual election results do fall within the 95% confidence interval of the weighted estimates from CCES samples (Ansolabehere 2011, Ansolabehere, Schaffner and Luks 2017).
-The following analysis applies weights provided by CCES organizers to correct for the potential bias in sampling.
+While CCES recruits respondents from online and thus the sample is not nationally representative, it is validated that most of the actual election results do fall within the 95% confidence interval of the weighted estimates from CCES samples (Ansolabehere 2011, Ansolabehere, Schaffner, and Luks 2017).
+The ;following analysis applies weights provided by CCES organizers to correct for the potential bias in sampling.

 Variables

 The primary dependent variable for this study is the vote choice in presidential elections.
-To simplify the analysis, I focus on the binary choice between Republican and Democratic candidates and thus drop reported third candidate choosers and abstainers from the analysis.
+To simplify the analysis, I focus on the binary choice between Republican and Democratic candidates and thus drop reported third-candidate choosers and abstainers from the analysis.
 To explain the dichotomous vote choice, four sets of predictors are relevant.
 First, the measure of political knowledge is constructed by the aggregation of eight factual test questions in CCES concerning the knowledge of the majority party in legislatures and party name of incumbent politicians.
 The correct answers are aggregated to construct the information scale (the Cronbach’s alpha is 0.84 in 2008, 0.87 in 2016).
 The final score is normalized between 0 and 1.

 Second, the measures of local partisan environment are constructed by linking the results of past elections with each respondent in CCES.
-Past electoral outcomes may not be the direct representation of the partisan composition of the society, but the evident pattern in the past elections gives a strong cue as to how partisan preferences are distributed within society.
-From CQ Press Voting and Election Collections, I collect county and state level outcomes of presidential elections.
-Using two party Republican vote share in each local unit, the adapted versions of Cook Partisan Voter Index (PVI) are calculated.
+Past electoral outcomes may not be the direct representation of the partisan composition of the society, but the evident pattern in the past elections gives a strong clue as to how partisan preferences are distributed within society.
+From CQ Press Voting and Election Collections, I collected county- and state-level outcomes of presidential elections.
+Using two-party Republican vote share in each local unit, the adapted versions of the Cook Political Report Partisan Voter Index (PVI) are calculated.
 State level PVI uses the following formula for each state i and election cycle t:

 [State PVI]t,i = {([State Republican Share]t−1,i − [National Republican Share]t−1)+